What is a Meteorite?

 importantly, it is possible to determine how long ago a rock left the Moon

 exposure ages.
 Small rocks on the surface of the Moon and in

 orbit around the Sun or Earth are exposed to cosmic rays.
 The cosmic rays

 are so energetic that they cause nuclear reactions in the meteoroids that

 change one nuclide (isotope) into another.
 Some of those nuclides produced

 are radioactive.
 As soon as they fall to Earth, production stops because

 the Earth’s atmosphere absorbs nearly all cosmic rays.
 The radionuclides

 decay on Earth with no further production.
-The most
+The most well-known such isotope

-36Cl, and 41Ca.
 Because the various radionuclides all have different half-lives it is often

 years ago.
 At the other extreme, Dhofar